What Are My Rights After Buying a Faulty Car?

 • Name and ID number of the employee you worked with.

 Most importantly, the repair invoice needs to be closed.
 This indicates the repair attempt was completed.
-If you file the claim and the invoice wasn’t officially closed, the manufacturer can make another repair attempt – which will hold up the buyback process.
+If you file the claim and the invoice isn’t officially closed, the manufacturer may try to claim you refused the recommended repair – which will hold up the buyback process.

 Answering the question, “what are my rights after buying a faulty car?” may seem confusing on the surface.
-But when push comes to shove, they are pretty straightforward – building your case is where the details can get murky.
+But when push comes to shove, they are pretty straightforward – gathering the proper evidence for your case is where the details can get murky.

 Manufacturers shouldn’t get away with selling you a defective vehicle.
-With lemon law on your side, they won’t.
-If they are unable to repair your faulty car, your next step is to partner with a lemon law lawyer in California right away.
+With the lemon law on your side, they won’t.
+If they are unable to repair your faulty car within a reasonable opportunity to do so, your next step is to partner with a lemon law lawyer in California right away to recoup the purchase price and all collateral costs.

-Manufacturers will tell you all sorts of lies to discourage you from seeking professional legal assistance.
+We’ve seen manufacturers tell consumers all sorts of lies to discourage you from seeking professional legal assistance to preserve defective vehicle rights.
 This is simply because they know a good attorney will make sure they provide a full buyback to the consumer.
-Always remember, automakers have no interest in taking responsibility for ripping off customers – and will go to great lengths to avoid it.
+Always remember, automakers have no interest in providing a full and complete refund and will go to great lengths to avoid it.

-As California lemon law attorneys, we are happy to answer any questions you might have about your lemon law rights in California.
-Give us a call at 877-979-5328, send an email to info@clineapc.com, or fill out a FREE case evaluation.
+As a California lemon law lawyer, I am happy to answer any questions you might have about your lemon law rights in California.
+Give us a call at 888-982-6915, send an email to info@clineapc.com, or fill out a FREE case evaluation.

 Share this post